HMA Review: Quick Expert Summary

 Finally, he connected to a server in Australia, which is one of the most distant servers from his location.
 While his speeds were reduced by 71%, my colleague reported that he had similar speeds for browsing, streaming, and playing video games as he did in France.

-Overall, my colleague and I had the fastest speeds with HMA VPN on local servers (in Romania and the US), but our speeds remained fast even on the most distant servers.
+Overall, my colleague and I had good speeds with HMA VPN.
+We had the fastest speeds when connected to local servers (in Romania and the US), but our speeds remained fast even on the most distant servers.
 But I experienced noticeable slowdowns while connected to very distant servers in East Asia.
-If you want blazing-fast speeds on both local and distant servers, I recommend trying ExpressVPN instead, as it’s the fastest VPN in 2023.
+If you want blazing-fast speeds on both local and distant servers, I recommend trying ExpressVPN instead, as it’s the fastest VPN in 2024.

 Also, I didn’t like that the quick-connect feature failed to connect me to the fastest server — top competitors like ExpressVPN, Private Internet Access, and Proton VPN all have quick-connect features that accurately connect you to local servers, which provide the fastest speeds.